Microscope image of degraded polypropylene mesh fiber showing crack propagation from forensic failure analysis

 Common questions from attorneys handling medical device and mass tort cases.

-Request a Confidential Medical Device Case Evaluation
+Request a Confidential Medical Device Case Review

 Tell us about your medical device case.
 Our experts typically respond within 24 hours with an initial assessment of the device failure and recommend next steps.